 - Quick and easy - this evening meal comes together in around half an hour with just a few simple steps.

-This cauliflower alfredo sauce is made without cream, and uses coconut cream in its place.
+This vegan cauliflower alfredo sauce is made without cream, and uses coconut cream in its place.
 It gives the same creamy taste and texture, but keeps the recipe vegan.

 Just a few ingredients to make this pasta.
 You will need: